-Sewing the different pieces of a patchwork quilt together is called piecing.
+Piecing: Sewing the different pieces of a patchwork quilt together is called piecing.
 You can use a sewing machine or sew by hand.

-Having a layer of wadding (or batting) between a top and a bottom piece of fabric is what makes a quilt a quilt.
+Basting: Having a layer of wadding (or batting) between a top and a bottom piece of fabric is what makes a quilt a quilt.
 Basting is the process of securing those layers together ready for quilting.
 Here's how to baste a quilt